warpcomdev/kube-mgmt/README.md

 # Replicate namespace-level resources.
 May be specified multiple times.
 --replicate=<[group/]version/resource>

+# You can also constrain namespace-level resource to a particular namespace.
+--replicate=<[group/]version/resource:namespace>

 # Replicate cluster-level resources.
 May be specified multiple times.
 --replicate-cluster=<[group/]version/resource>
 ```